NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/challenges.md

 ---
 layout: default_dl
-parent: IDP
+parent: Discovery
-title: Challenges
+title: Discovery Challenges
-nav_order: 40
 ---

 Challenge goals help us to define expectations while still offering flexibility for you to design your own project.
 Meeting the requirements of a challenge goal is described here.